akash-patel/fw-nrfconnect-nrf/samples/nrf9160/send_sms/README.rst

 3) Send the message "Hello from Nordic" to +16464007658, SMSC = NULL: `AT+CMGS`_\=29\\r0001000B916164047056F8000012C8329BFD0699E5EF36C8F99693D3E310\\x1A

-- Payload can be changed by using the tool here: http://rednaxela.net/pdu.php

 .. _AT+CFUN: https://infocenter.nordicsemi.com/topic/ref_at_commands/REF/at_commands/mob_termination_ctrl_status/cfun_set.html
 .. _AT+CNMI: https://infocenter.nordicsemi.com/topic/ref_at_commands/REF/at_commands/text_mode/cnmi_set.html
 .. _AT+CMGS: https://infocenter.nordicsemi.com/topic/ref_at_commands/REF/at_commands/text_mode/cmgs_set.html

 Requirements
 ************
 * nRF9160 DK

+Notes
+*****
+- Payload for SMS can be changed by using the tool here: http://rednaxela.net/pdu.php
+- +16464007658 can be used for free on https://receive-smss.com/sms/16464007658/